rivertam2016/pyCMR2/README.md

 3. K02_recs.txt: A .txt file containing the recall outputs from Kahana et al. (2002)

-4. K02_subject_ids.txt: A .txt file to break up K02_data.txt into lists belonging to each subject
+4. K02_subject_ids.txt: A .txt file to break up K02_data.txt into the lists belonging to each subject

 <b>The CMR2_files directory contains:</b>